mitsuhiko/lucumr/about.rst

 Like my Work?
 -------------

-All of the open source stuff I work on is BSD licensed which means you can do with it whatever you want.
+All of the open source stuff I work on is liberally licensed which means you can do with it whatever you want.

 I'm currently not available for consulting or contract work, but you can support my work via GitHub sponsors.

 About this Website
 ------------------